Be Thankful for Healthy, Beautiful Skin

 And you thought we weren’t going to talk about dessert!
 Fresh and cooked pumpkin is chock-full of essential vitamins and nutrients for your skin.
 Among them, Vitamin A, Vitamin C, potassium, and, just as with sweet potatoes, beta carotene.3 Pumpkin can help you achieve a healthy glow all season long but be careful not to overindulge in pumpkin pie on Thanksgiving.

 A few simple food selections on Thanksgiving can help you continue to look your best as you enter the official start of the holiday season.
-Since you’re probably going to have leftovers, make sure you’ve made the right dishes to feed your skin for the coming weeks.
+Since you’re probably going to have leftovers, make sure you’ve made the right dishes to feed and help nourish your skin for the coming weeks.

 http://www.mayoclinic.com/health/health-foods/MY01108&slide=9.
 Accessed October 16, 2012.